unbolt/ritual.sh/content/posts/2024-02-05-turning-my-smart-phone-into-a-dumb-phone/index.md

 url: "/posts/turning-my-smartphone-into-a-dumb-phone"
 date: 2024-02-05T13:55:21+00:00
 tags:
-  - 'digital minimalism'
+  - "digital minimalism"
-  - 'dumbphone'
+  - "dumbphone"
-  - 'tech'
+  - "tech"

 cover:
-  image: 'DSCF3198-Enhanced-NR-jpg.webp'
+  image: "DSCF3198-Enhanced-NR-jpg.webp"
   alt: "<alt text>"
   caption: "<text>"
   relative: false

+draft: true
 ---

 One of the first things I wanted to explore in my [mission to cut myself off from compulsive connectivity][1] was to find the options for turning my smart phone into a dumb phone.